roelofk/HeartRateRunner/README.md

 Hopefully you see the HeartRateRunner datafield and can read the values.

 ===============================================

+## Changelog 1.2
+* Heart rate zones can now be set trough settings
+* Had to remove gps indication because of memory issues

 ## Changelog 1.1
 * Heart rate better visualization (white on black) on bottom center